billma/opentokfire/README.md

 ===========================
 If you like this project and would like to contribute your ideas, OpenTokFire project is open for pull requests.
 We will choose a best idea to be incorporated into the project.
-The winner of the chanllege will get a written acknowledgement from Firebase's founder and a blog page about the person to be featured on our blog at www.twotibs.com
+The winner of the chanllege will get a written acknowledgement from the Firebase's founder and a blog page dedicated to your effort at www.twotibs.com.